By Tim I. Purdy

 Yet, it was the summer tourists who were truly having a field day exploring Mount Lassen .
 One of the earliest pleasure seekers to climb the mountain also left a lasting legacy.
 On August 28, 1864 , Aurelius and Helen Brodt, Pierson B. Reading and others made the ascent to the top while camping at nearby Morgan Meadows.
 Helen became the first woman to climb Lassen.
 They came across a small lake high on the mountain, and Reading immediately proclaimed it “ Lake Helen .”

 It was the summer resorts of Dr. Willard Pratt and L.W.
 Bunnell at Big Meadows (now Lake Almanor ) that extolled the splendor of Mount Lassen from their establishments, especially since there were so few resorts near the mountain.
 They advertised the Mount Lassen experience as a wonderful day outing from Big Meadows.
 In addition, Mount Lassen was not the only star attraction.
 Cinder Cone and the many lakes also garnered attention.
-One of the biggest draws is that of the hydrothermal activity.
+One of the biggest draws was that of the hydrothermal activity.
 Visitors examined these natural curiosities with such intriguing names as Lake Tartarus ( Boiling Springs Lake ), Devil's Kitchen and Bumpass Hell.
 By 1878, Thomas Malgin had built a crude bath house in Warner Valley for those who wished to indulge in a soak of the hot mineral waters.
 As one Big Meadows' correspondent wrote in 1872, “The hot springs and Boiling Lake are attracting much notice this summer.
 Three parties amounting to thirty-two visited the springs last week and another party of fourteen start tomorrow.”

 Bumpass Hell 1915